TheDrHax/t100ta-scripts/README.md

 # t100ta-scripts
 Scripts to make T100TAM more usable with Linux

+## Fix GRUB freeze while booting without dock

+This script will:
+* install packages required for building GRUB from sources (optional)
+* download latest GRUB sources from git://git.savannah.gnu.org/grub.git
+* compile GRUB from these sources
+* install it to /boot/efi/efi/grub (adds **grub** entry to EFI menu)

+If you can boot your tablet without dock, you probably don't need this script.

+This method was tested many times on T100TAM and it works for me on Debian and Ubuntu.

 ## React to lid open/close

 These two scripts are based on base-station.sh script from <a href="https://github.com/jfwells/linux-asus-t100ta">jfwells/linux-asus-t100ta</a>.